awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-domainname.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `DomainName`  <a name="cfn-apigateway-domainname-domainname"></a>
-The custom domain name for your API in Amazon API Gateway\.
+The custom domain name for your API in Amazon API Gateway\.The domain must be lower case\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)